rleal16/An-API-for-Partition-Crossovers/README.md

 python main.py <instance>
 ```

-The implementation supports file with the same forma as the weighted instances in [https://maxsat-evaluations.github.io](https://maxsat-evaluations.github.io/).
+The implementation supports file with the same format as the weighted instances in [https://maxsat-evaluations.github.io](https://maxsat-evaluations.github.io/).
 Two random parents are recombined.

 ## NK Landscapes